mohwasim97/project_ideas/README.md

 Web Activity Tracker - Discover how much time you actually spend on the internet, and if you are productive as you think you are.

-Fake News Detector - Don't let yourself and others be fooled, find out if a news article really is as turth as it claims.
+Fake News Detector - Don't let yourself and others be fooled, find out if a news article really is as true as it claims.

 Hobby News - Create a site for the latest developments/updates on your favourite past time.